B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 Red zones, where the red zone regulations apply. <a href="#7.7">#7.7 Red Zones</a>

 <h3 style="color:gray; border-bottom: 1px solid silver;">GRAY ZONES / PINK ROADS</h3><br>
 These are unpopulated areas or roads where illegal activities are permitted.
+Pretty much, these are roads that have not been marked on the map above with any color, alleys between buildings, roads through the mountains, or on the edge of the map.

 The following are allowed between <span style="color:yellowgreen">**8:00 PM - 8:00 AM**</span>:
 - Robbing people or vehicles